ujwaldeepkadiyam/ujwaldeepkadiyam.github.io/_teaching/Mathematical Foundations/stat.md

 ---
 layout: page # Use the standard page layout
-title: Python-for-Data-Wrangling # The title of the course. replace space with -
+title: Stat # The title of the course. replace space with -
 # permalink: /teaching/data-science-foundations/
 course_number: CS 101
 term: Fall 2024
+category: Mathematical Foundations # Add this line
 ---

 ### Course Description